xai-foundation/sentry/infrastructure/smart-contracts/TestCases.md

 3. *Mint Licenses* - this has two functions to either mint a single license or mint batched licenses.
 Both return the key Ids minted.
 4. *Submit Test Challenge* - this can be used to submit test challenges.
   - For test challenges, typically a generic state root may be used `0x0000000000000000000000000000000000000000000000000000000000000000` **UNLESS** you are actually testing the confirm data.

+### Deprecated Tests

+There are some tests in the Referee that are commented out because they are no longer compatible with the new referee.
+They are:

+- `The Referee should allow users to stake in V1`
+- `Check that reward chance increases with higher staking amount`